-Welcome to the Adams & Adams Professional Services LLC website!
+Welcome to the Adams and Adams Professional Services LLC website!

 Our website exists solely to provide you, our client as well as potential new clients with information concerning our firm, who we are as Enrolled Agents and our unique, low-pressure approach to personal and professional services.
-We have an excellent client-retention rate, serving clients in 28 states and 7 countries, and we are extremely proud of the high-quality services that our firm provides, and believe that you will too!
+We have an excellent client-retention rate, serving clients in multiple states and several countries.
+We are extremely proud of the high-quality services that our firm provides, and believe that you will too!

-Please, feel free to browse our website to see the services we offer as well as the many helpful resources we provide.
+Please, feel free to browse our website to learn about the services that we offer as well as the many helpful resources we provide.
 When you are ready to learn more about what we can do for you, we encourage you to contact us.
 We encourage you to “Like Us” on Facebook by clicking the link to the right.
 We provide timely information which you will find useful there regularly.
 Additionally, we encourage you to also subscribe to our Quarterly Newsletter by clicking above.

 What is an Enrolled Agent?